Last Updated on: 30th September 2023, 08:44 am

 Many legends exist about chewing gum and its impact on the body, but not all are helpful or accurate.
 All the same, it’s advisable to get into the habit of removing gum before bed.

 Is it Safe to Chew Gum in Bed?

 People chew gum for many reasons.
-Sometimes it’s a matter of habit, or it may be related to stress relief, concentration, countering halitosis, or any number of explanations.
+Sometimes, it’s a habit you’ve developed or may be connected to stress relief, concentration, and countering halitosis.